lzell/louzell.com/markdown/notes/ssh.md

 `~.`

 ### (sshd log, ssh, Amazon Linux 2023)
-The ssh log is no longer at /var/log/secure.
+The ssh log, auth.log, is no longer at /var/log/secure.

 Use:
     `journalctl -u sshd`